Penmaenmawr Phoenix F.C.: 1920s

 The first team joined the new Welsh National League (North) from the inaugural 1921–22 season, playing in Division Two (West) and finishing fourth from 14 clubs.
 After a couple of seasons where the club finished near the top of the table, the 1924–25 season saw the club crowned champions and the following season as league runners-up.
 The club remained in the league until the end of the 1929–30 season, when the league folded.

 During the same period, during the 1922–23 season, the club's reserves side took the Vale of Conwy League title.

 1930s

-At the start of the 1930's the club joined the newly formed North Wales Football Combination, playing in the league for one season before resigning.
+At the start of the 1930s the club joined the newly formed North Wales Football Combination, playing in the league for one season before resigning.
 The club was forced to fold after being unable to pay its debts.
 The following five seasons saw no football at the club before the club returned for the 1936–37 season, finishing as runners-up in the Vale of Conwy League (as Division Three of the Welsh National League), a feat they repeated the following season.
 The final two seasons before World War Two saw success as the club finished league champions on both occasions.